 For the Maine Track Club, this is our signature event.
 We are very proud to watch this event grow and flourish.
-In 2019, about $120,000 was raised for charities through sponsorships and race registrations.
-Since 1997, the Maine Marathon, Half Marathon, and Marathon Relay and its participants have raised more than $5,200,000 for charity.
+In 2021, over $122,000 was raised for charities through sponsorships and race registrations.
+Since 1997, the Maine Marathon, Half Marathon, and Marathon Relay and its participants have raised more than $5,860,000 for charity.
 Each year, about 40% of gross revenue is donated to charities.
 By pulling together funds from race registrations, individual donations and sponsors, we are able to have a real impact in the community.

 To apply for a donation, you must meet the following requirements:

 - 501c3 tax exempt organization

 - The primary mission or cause of the organization must support children, fitness, wellness or the environment

 - Provide services in the State of Maine

 - Primary beneficiaries must be able to send a representative to three race committee meetings scheduled in August and September

 - Primary beneficiaries must be able to provide 50-80 volunteer hours on race weekend, typically the first weekend of October, for four years, with the option to continue beyond four years.
 The 2022 Maine Marathon is on Sunday, Oct.
 2.